top of page

 Kia ora,

-My name is Diva (they/she)
+My name is Diva (they/them)

 I am a Pākeha, queer, neurodivergent artist and clinical creative arts therapist registered with ANZACATA, the professional body representing creative arts therapists across Aotearoa, Australia and the Asia/Pacific region.